felixfbecker/merkel/README.md

 Instead of deleting the migration files, you want to keep them, but let `merkel` migrate them _down_.

 To accomplish this, make sure to run `git revert` with the `--no-commit`/`-n` option.
-This will not make the commit immidietly, but only stage the proposed changes, allowing you to edit them.
+This will not make the commit immediately, but only stage the proposed changes, allowing you to edit them.

 Run `git status` to see if any migration files got deleted.
 If yes, you can unstage the whole migration dir with